 Effect of epidemiological factors on different dates of sowing

 The role of weather is considered very important on plant disease development.
 Therefore, the effect of various environmental factors on the development of bacterial blight of clusterbean caused by X. axonopodis pv. cyamopsidis was studied on a susceptible cultivar RGC-936 during consecutive to crop seasons kharif 2018 and 2019 under field conditions.
 The seeds were sown on five different dates i.e., 10th July, 20th July, 30th July, 9th August and 19th August during both the seasons.
-One month seedlings of each date were inoculated.
+One-month seedlings of each date were inoculated.
 Observations on disease severity were recorded periodically on ten randomly selected plants from each replication of every treatment at weekly interval.
 Six weather parameters viz., maximum & minimum temperature, per cent relative humidity, average weekly rainfall (mm) and bright sunshine hours were recorded during investigation to know the correlation between per cent disease index (dependent variable) and the weather factors.
 The first bacterial blight severity was recorded from initiation of disease 36 days after sowing 2nd August (31th meteorological standard week) of crop season and continued up to 25th October (43rd meteorological standard week).

 First crop season (2018):